Home/Screen Recorder for Windows

 Try Notch free.

 Record polished product demos on Windows or Mac.
-Free for personal use, or get Pro for $29 one-time.
+Free for personal use, or get a Commercial license for $49 one-time.

 Download Notch